Overview of today’s material

 Model selection & diagnostics

-• In comparing 2 vs 3 state HMM, we found lower AIC for 2-state model
+• In comparing 2 vs 3 state HMM, one could compare AIC with hmm$AIC_marginal() or hmm$conditional()

 • However, opposite is often true – more states fit better, and result in lower AIC